When an emergency event happens and throws us into survival mode, items will quickly disappear from the shelves of your local store.

 24. Firewood.
 Firewood may not be a daily item for many people but in a survival situation, it will become one.
 If you are in a position to store and use it, I would recommend doing so.

 25. Fuel.
 Other than gasoline, consider fuels used in cooking and those used in alternative light sources.
+For gasoline, make sure to consider long-term storage options.

 27. Seeds.
 Seeds are essential if you want a renewable food source.
 When shelves are not restocked promptly, people will be looking for a long term solution for food.
 How many seeds should you have?
 The sky is the limit.